aravind-sadharani/chandraveena/src/blog/why-chandraveena/index.md

 At the time, still unsure of my musical life, I continued my formal college education, and later took up corporate jobs, while being closely associated with music.
 I continued my training in Sarod, and in Dhrupad under Ustad Z F Dagar.
 At one point, we had this dream of my playing Sarod *and* Sursringar - a unique combination of two beautiful instruments in different styles.
 However, it was difficult to find a maker for the Sursringar.
 One maker even quoted what was equivalent to my household income at the time!
 I quickly backtracked from that idea, albeit temporarily, and continued my job, and training in Dhrupad, all along still dreaming of playing Sarod and Sursringar!

-Then one day, while chatting with Ustad and Bahauddin, they were jointly of the opinion that I should abandon the idea of sarod and sursringar, and go back to playing Saraswati Veena all over again, and this time in Dhrupad style!
+Then one day, while chatting with Ustad and Bahauddin, they were jointly of the opinion that I should explore the idea of playing Saraswati Veena all over again, and this time in Dhrupad style!
 And thus started my journey on “Why the Chandraveena”!

+This post continues to Part II, for the next part of the story.

 I started in earnest by going to Chennai to get a standard Saraswati Veena.
 After retraining myself on the Saraswati Veena and understanding the limitations of that instrument for the Dhrupad style of my Ustad, the path forward presented itself.
 I started redesigning the instrument for the needs of the music, going in search of Veena makers in Mysore, Thanjavur, Trichy, Kolkata, and so on.
 And then I landed at the doorstep of someone who became my personal instrument maker - the late Mohan Lal Sharma of Kolkata.
 Even though my initial approach to Mohan Lal Sharma was for Sursringar, he eventually agreed to be part of my experiments.